Merle A. Branner, MS, MLIS

 "Learning & teaching is a way of life for me."

 I am a highly motivated, creative person with a diverse background in archiving, photography, technology, education and training.
 I have been described as an extremely organized, self-starter, who is a creative problem-solver, one who always meets deadlines and works well with researchers, educators and organizations.
 I enjoy working on a team or independently.
-Currently, I am consulting and working part-time at two different non-profits.
-I am pursuing a full time teaching or Archivist position in the Chicagoland area.
+Currently, I am a project Archivist at DePaul University and the Archivist at North Shore Congregation Israel in the Ruthie & Bill Katz Archives.

 News & Updates

-Current Archive Work: Archivist at the Japanese American Service Committee , Chicago, IL. & North Shore Congregation Israel, Glencoe, IL.
+Current Archive Work: DePaul University Project Archivist , Chicago, IL. & North Shore Congregation Israel, Glencoe, IL.

 Current Archival Consulting: Temple Sholom, Chicago, IL